Before Your Flight

 Make sure you finish these key steps before flying to Spain.

-I know at this point you are probably eager to get your flight to Spain and start living your new life, but there are some last minute things you need to do while still in the U.S. Again, this is nowhere near as difficult as the paperwork you completed for your visa.
+I know at this point you are probably eager to get your flight to Spain and start living your new life, but there are some last minute things you need to do before leaving.
+Again, this is nowhere near as difficult as the paperwork you completed for your visa.
 You made it through the hardest part.

 Unlock Your Cell Phone